Deducteam/lambdapi/doc/commands.rst

 ``unif_rule``
 -----------------

-The unification engine can be guided using *unification rules*.
-Given a unification problem ``t ≡ u``, if the engine cannot find a solution, it will try to match the pattern ``t ≡ u`` against the defined rules (modulo commutativity of ≡) and rewrite the problem to the right-hand side of the matched rule.
-Variables of the RHS that do not appear in the LHS are replaced by fresh metavariables on rule application.
+The unification engine can be guided by *unification rules* of the form ``t ≡ u ↪ [t₁ ≡ u₁; …; tₙ ≡ uₙ]``.
+The unification engine tries to rewrite unsolvable unification problems with user-defined unification rules (modulo commutativity of ≡).
+Variables of the RHS that do not appear in the LHS are replaced by fresh metavariables.

 Examples: